run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-oci-data-science/README.md

 The [oracle-ads](https://accelerated-data-science.readthedocs.io/en/latest/index.html) is required to simplify the authentication within OCI Data Science.

 ## Authentication

 The authentication methods supported for LlamaIndex are equivalent to those used with other OCI services and follow the standard SDK authentication methods, specifically API Key, session token, instance principal, and resource principal.
 More details can be found [here](https://accelerated-data-science.readthedocs.io/en/latest/user_guide/cli/authentication.html).
 Make sure to have the required [policies](https://docs.oracle.com/en-us/iaas/data-science/using/model-dep-policies-auth.htm) to access the OCI Data Science Model Deployment endpoint.

 ## Basic Usage

 Using LLMs offered by OCI Data Science AI with LlamaIndex only requires you to initialize the OCIDataScience interface with your Data Science Model Deployment endpoint and model ID.
 By default the all deployed models in AI Quick Actions get `odsc-model` ID.
-However this ID cna be changed during the deployment.
+However this ID can be changed during the deployment.

 ### Call `complete` with a prompt